-Photography did not develop until the letter part of the century, so unfortunately there are no photographic records of Henry Hatch and his young family.
+Photography did not develop until the latter part of the century, so unfortunately there are no photographic records of Henry Hatch and his young family.
 However, there are many drawings and paintings that can be used to visualise his life and times.
 The area he lived in was very busy, being a main thoroughfare between the centre of the West End and the rapidly developing areas to the north and west.
 During Henry Hatch’s time would have been crowded with horse-buses, private vehicles and horse-cabs.
 The noise smells, and bustle can be imagined from the scene on the left (All Souls Church can be seen on the right hand side of the picture.
 Today this view would be dominated by the BBC’s Broadcasting House).
 Henry Hatch’s shop at 14 Great Portland Street would have been stocked with a multitude of reading and writing goods.

 The London Post Office Directories of 1846, 1847, 1848 and 1853 show that he was a stationer, bookseller, binder and newsagent.
 However, he gave this line of work up to become a bar steward and died at the age of only 49.
 Henry’s final resting place was the Brompton Cemetery, where Rebecca joined him almost exactly four years later.
 There is no surviving headstone.
 They both died of Bronchitis, as did their youngest child Ovid, a symptom perhaps of the unhealthy state of London at that time.
-Their children were:-
+Their nine children were:-

 - Eldest daughter Elizabeth Rebecca married jeweller Ernest Etienne Magloire Masset in All Souls Church.
 Their first daughter was baptised as Leonie Mary Ann Ernestine Masset in the same church.
 There was also a second daughter Louise Josephine Jemima Masset.